 Since we moved out to Australia from the UK we’ve completed many long haul flights between the two countries.

-How Much Time Do You Need to Leave the Airport on a Layover?
+How Much Layover Time Do You Need to Leave the Airport?

 Most airlines require you to show up for an international flight two hours in advance, and it is probably going to take around an hour to get out of the airport once you arrive.